 If a member of the UPEI SU has a concern regarding any postings made on the UPEI SU social media platforms and accounts, they may bring their concern to the attention of the UPEI SU General Manager.

 The General Manager is responsible for acting on any inappropriate posts made to UPEI SU social media platforms.
-Any action required should be referred to the UPEI SU Employee Training and Discipline Procedure Policy
+Any action required should be referred to the UPEI SU Employee Training and Discipline Procedure Policy.